Crime in Baltimore: Crime statistics

 In an interview in The Guardian, on November 2, 2017, David Simon, himself a former The Baltimore Sun police reporter, ascribed the most recent surge in murders to the high-profile decision by Baltimore state's attorney, Marilyn Mosby, to charge six city police officers following the death of Freddie Gray, after he fell into a coma while in police custody in April 2015.
 "What Mosby basically did was send a message to the Baltimore police department: 'I'm going to put you in jail for making a bad arrest.'
 So officers figured it out: 'I can go to jail for making the wrong arrest, so I'm not getting out of my car to clear a corner,' and that's exactly what happened post-Freddie Gray."
 In Baltimore, arrest numbers have plummeted from more than 40,000 in 2014, the year before Freddie Gray's death and the subsequent charges against the officers, to about 18,000 as of November 1, 2017.
 This happened even as homicides soared from 211 in 2014, to 344 in 2015 – an increase of 63%.
 Since 2021 homicide numbers have down trended, reaching a 13-year low of 201 in 2024.
+Between 2021 and November 2025 there was a 61% reduction in homicides.
+In 2025 Baltimore recorded 133 homicides, its lowest in nearly 50 years.